ebu/peach-identity-provider-ios/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 # About

-The **Peach Identity Provider** framework for iOS provides simple functionalities to facilitate the single sign on process of a user and visualisation of the profile.
+The **Peach Identity Provider** framework for iOS provides simple functionalities to facilitate the single sign on process of a user and visualization of the profile.
+This framework is a fork of the [SRGIdentity framework](https://github.com/SRGSSR/srgidentity-apple)

 # Compatibility